ibowditch/userdocs/server.md

 Small changes can be made in case of retirement or departures as needed.

-If the date is after the end of the season, and no Officers have yet been saved for the new season, the system will also show a button that allows you to **"Copy Officers to <new season>"**.
+If the date is after the end of the season, and no Officers have yet been saved for the new season, the system will also show a button that allows you to **"Copy Officers to new season"**.
 If you click this button, the system will create new Officer records for all positions in the new season using the same names as the previous season.
 You can then edit this list by changing the names of the officers to match the election results, then Save to update the system.